-If you are not caught by IR35, you can transfer funds from your limited company to you personally via the pension.
-This sum will be free of income tax, and will also avoid the 20% Corporation Tax liability which would otherwise apply to profits.
+If you are not caught by IR35, you can transfer funds from your limited company directly to your personal pension (a legitimate business expense).
+This sum will be free of income tax, and will also avoid the 19% Corporation Tax liability which would otherwise apply to profits.

 Pension tax-free allowances

 This annual allowance for pension tax relief is currently £40,000 (2018/19).